luongtu996/lti-document/README.md

 4. Click **+Developer Key** and click **+LTI Key**.
 5. Enter the following information:
 * **Key Name**: give the tool a name of your choice.
 For example: "HeyHi Assessment".
-* **Redirection URIs**: enter the "Redirect Url" from Assessment application’s registration page.
+* **Redirection URIs**: enter the "Redirect Url" from Assessment application’s lti page.
 * **Method**: select **Enter URL**
+* **JSON URL**: enter the "Config Url" from Assessment application’s lti page.
 6. Click **Save**.
 The key should now appear and listed with the name you provided.
    ![Config.Canvas.1](/images/config.canvas.1.png)
 7. Ensure that the newly added key is set to **Enabled**.